Working With Views and Feeds → Using Activity Views

 Two types of activity views are available:

-A system view that by default shows all work items you own for the selected application context (Home, an application group, or a single application).
+A system view that by default shows all work items you own for the selected context (All, an application group, or a single application).

 Your administrator may add other feeds to this view; you cannot delete these feeds, but you can add and remove your own feeds.